Nestor-Ch/utilityR/README.md

 3. `soft_duplicates_outliers` excel - outlier enumerators that have the most soft duplicates.
 4. `enumerators_surveys` pdf - a visualisation of the enumerators with outlier values in terms of similarity of surveys.

 Once again, if you're fine with some of these duplicates, remove them from the `soft_duplicates` excel file in the `directory_dictionary$dir.audits.check` directory.
-Everyting that is left in the excel will be deleted when you run the `section_2_run_audit_decisions.R`.
+Everything that is left in the excel will be deleted when you run the `section_2_run_audit_decisions.R`.

 Once you've looked through the excel files, double-checked everything and left only those entries that you'd like to delete in audit and soft duplicate files, run the `section_2_run_audit_decisions.R` line in the cleaning script.